 Alpha-1 Antitrypsin Deficiency is a genetic disorder that puts someone at elevated risk for lung and liver disease.
 Your plasma donation can help these patients replace the proteins that their bodies can't produce, so they can breathe easily and live more comfortably.

 The PPTA found that a single patient with this condition needs about 900 donations each year.
-That's why your donation is so critical.

 Plasma infusions help reduce the likelihood of excessive bleeding.
 To put it into perspective, one hemophilia patient requires about 1,200 plasma donations every year just to lead a healthy life.